 With a need for better Babesia treatments, researchers from Johns Hopkins University were tasked with finding effective therapies and had few side effects.
 The researchers had previously conducted screening studies of essential oils to treat stationary (persister) phase Lyme disease and Bartonella.
 In 2020, Dr. Zhang and his team identified essential oils with high activity against Babesia duncani.
 They screened 97 essential oils and identified ten that were effective against Babesia and further narrowed their search to the two most effective compounds – garlic oil and black pepper oil.

-The researchers also discovered one of the ingredients from garlic called diallyl disulfide (DADS), and one from black pepper oil called beta-caryophyllene (BCP) had high activity against Babesia duncani.
+The researchers also discovered one active compound from garlic called diallyl disulfide (DADS) and one from black pepper oil called beta-caryophyllene (BCP) had high activity against Babesia duncani.
 Clove, oregano, and rosemary oils also contain BCP.
 People wanting to use essential oils should use caution with oral ingestion.
 My preference is a liposomal essential oil formula in capsules.

 Herbal Treatment of Babesia